Stochastic Gradient Descent-like relaxation is equivalent to Metropolis dynamics in discrete optimization and inference problems: Does the SGD-like algorithm satisfy the detailed balance condition?

 For the reverse process $p(B\to A)$, we consider the same configurations $A$ and $B$.
 We also keep the same definitions of $s$ and $u$.
 The difference with the previous case is that now we want to go from $B$ to $A$, and this only happens when $\tilde{E}_B-\tilde{E}_A\geq 0$, that is when $N_s-N_u\geq 0$.
 Putting together the results

 We now ask if the quantity $G(B,s,u)\equiv -\frac{\log g(B,s,u)}{(s-u)}$ is independent of the choice of the starting and ending configurations, that is from $s$ and $u$.
 To this end, in the left panel of Fig.~\ref{Fig:detailed_balance} we plot $G(B,s,u)$ as a function of $B$, for all the possible values of $s$ and $u$.
-We consider for definiteness the case $c=19$~\footnote{Even though the expression for $G$ is independent of the value of $c$, the connectivity affects the admissible values of $s$ and $u$}.
+We consider for definiteness the case $c=19$.
+Even though the expression for $G$ is independent of the value of $c$, the connectivity affects the admissible values of $s$ and $u$.
 The left panel of Fig.~\ref{Fig:detailed_balance} shows a clear dependence of $G$ on $s$ and $u$, which implies $G(B,s,u)\neq f(B)$, that is the detailed balance is not satisfied.
 In the right panel of Fig.~\ref{Fig:detailed_balance} we show the inverse of the arithmetic average over all the possible choices of $s$ and $u$, $\left(\overline{G(B,s,u)}\right)^{-1}$, as a function of $B$; we believe this is a good proxy for the $T(B)$ relation.
 We also show in the same panel the maximum and minimum values of $(G(B,s,u))^{-1}$.
 Despite the large variability of this effective temperature, the averaged value $\left(\overline{G(B,s,u)}\right)^{-1}$ stays very close to the points in the $(B, T)$ plane that were obtained from our numerical experiments through the matching condition.
 This indicates that the SGD-like algorithm, although not respecting exactly the detailed balance, is in some sense effectively very close to satisfying it.
+We want to stress again that the detailed balance is a sufficient but not necessary condition for the existence of an equilibrium measure.
+It could be possible that the SGD-like algorithm only satisfies the more general balance equation, and thus admits the same equilibrium measure as the MC algorithm.
+However checking for full balance condition is quite involving both numerically and analytically.
+We also highlight that, even if we could manage to prove that both algorithms share the same equilibrium measure, this will not fully explain the impressive similarity of the two algorithms numerically found in the short-time, out-of-equilibrium regime, or in the long-time aging regime inside the glassy phase.
+The identification of the deep reason for the matching in the out-of-equilibirum regions certainly will need further research in the future.